Newark Ghetto Story of “Brick City”

 North Ward was once home to the old Columbus Homes high-rise and the Thomas Walsh Homes (Grafton Avenue Projects), together with SCP (Stephen Crane Village) and the Spiers (Garden Spiers).

-The Central Ward is known for the majority of the city’s old housing projects, especially off of Springfield Avenue where the once Prince Street (Stella Wright), Hayes Homes, and Crazyville (Scudder Homes) were located at.
+The Central Ward is known for the majority of the city’s oldest housing projects, especially off of Springfield Avenue where the once Prince Street (Stella Wright), Hayes Homes, and Crazyville (Scudder Homes) were located at.

 Other neighborhoods were the Little Bricks (Felix Fuld Court), Brick Towers and High Street (MLK Blvd.), Slash T (Baxter Terrace), and Norfolk Street.